Diderot-Language/examples/circle/README.md

 The following creates a list of `N` randomly oriented unit-length 2-vectors in `vec2.nrrd` which will be the initial input.
-Setting the random number seed of `unu 1op nrand` with `-s RNG` ensures reproducible results, or you can leave that out to give different results each time.
+Setting the random number seed of `unu 1op nrand` with `-s $RNG` ensures reproducible results (or you can leave that out to give different results each time).

 	N=60
 	RNG=42